 You can do this by finding somebody else to do it with you.
 So perhaps you have a friend who might like to join you on a beginner’s yoga class or who would also sign up to an online subscription for yoga with you.
 If you don’t know anybody in person who might do this with you then you could look online.
 My bliss-seekers group is a fantastic community of likeminded people who are looking to create gentle but radical change in their lives.
 Why not ask for an accountability partner in there + you could check in with each other every week?

 DO IT FOR A GOOD CAUSE

 Sometimes people say to me they don’t have the willpower or self-motivation to do it.
 What that really means to me is there is not yet enough self-care + love in your heart to do it for yourself because you deserve it.
-That’s OK because we can work on that, especially if you join the Happiness Library + bliss-seekers group.
+That’s OK because we can work on that, especially if you join the Blissful Life Yoga + bliss-seekers group.
 But that means to start with you need another reason to do it.